FENECON Industrial S — Assembly and Operating Instructions

 5.0 Nm |

 6.6.3.
-Connection of additional equipotential bonding
+Connection — Additional equipotential bonding

 If the local installation regulations require an additional potential equalization in addition to the PE connection, this can be established via the housing.
 For this purpose, the Storage unit has connections with M10 threads at the bottom of all four external corners.
 The earthing system must be designed in accordance with the locally applicable requirements.